veesa/PeARS/README.md

 To know more head over to: <a href="http://aurelieherbelot.net/pears/">http://aurelieherbelot.net/pears/</a>

 ##Set up
 >This is mostly a development setup since we are not really production-ready yet!!
-You are working on a demo of PeARS which will soon run at pearsearch.org.
+We are working on a demo of PeARS which will soon run at pearsearch.org.

 ###Clone this repo